India enter World Athletics Championships with low expectations | Devdiscourse

-Medal is too far-fetched a thought and even hopes of making the finals seem barely believable as India enter the World Athletics Championship without two of their biggest stars -- the injured Neeraj Chopra and Hima Das.
-The championship starts from Friday.
+The medal is too far-fetched a thought and even hopes of making the finals seem barely believable as India enters the World Athletics Championship without two of their biggest stars -- the injured Neeraj Chopra and Hima Das.
+The championship starts on Friday.

-World-class javelin thrower Neeraj is not taking part in the September 27 to October 6 showpiece as he has just started light training since undergoing an elbow surgery in May.
-Another bright prospect, Hima, trained in Europe for nearly four months, winning some low level races before pulling out due to a lower back injury after being named in the initial team.
+World-class javelin thrower Neeraj is not taking part in the September 27 to October 6 showpiece as he has been doing light training since May, having undergone elbow surgery.
+Another bright prospect, Hima, trained in Europe for nearly four months, winning some low-level races before pulling out due to a lower back injury after being named in the initial team.

 The Athletics Federation of India (AFI) received a lot of flak for her injury management.
 A fit Neeraj (who also qualified for the Worlds) would have at least given some hope, but Hima was never in the scene in her pet 400m event, finishing outside her personal best of 50.79 -- which she clocked during the Asian Games last year -- in the seven races and two in last two months.